pjvds/dotfiles/README.md

 # AUR package maintainance

+I'm maintaining a [few dozen AUR packages](https://aur.archlinux.org/packages/?K=pjvds&SeB=m) for Arch Linux.
+A daily CRON job runs on
+[github action](https://github.com/pjvds/dotfiles/actions/workflows/nvchecker.yml) to discover out dated packages.

-I'm maintaining a [few dozen AUR packages](https://aur.archlinux.org/packages/?K=pjvds&SeB=m) for Arch Linux and I recently get questions on what tools I use to automate my workflow.
+I recently get questions on what tools I use to automate my workflow.

 * `aurpublish` to install githooks for package repostory.
 * `updpkgsums` to perform an in place update of the checksums.